pmean/pmean.github.io/docs/data/syllabus-part-b-all-classes.md

 #### Where are my instructors' links for us to meet outside of class?
 + Zoom links will be sent by email once an appointment has been scheduled.

+#### How often should I check the Canvas site?
++ Please log on to Canvas at least once a week to review the announcements and to see if any new Modules have been released.